 Download: Pancetta Worksheet

-- Pork belly, skin removed or retained
+- Pork belly, skin on preferable, removed fine

 - 2.75% kosher salt